What Every Texas Worker Needs to Know About Overtime Pay Laws

 Missing the deadline to file a claim bars the employee from receiving compensation for overtime.

-For federal unpaid overtime claims, the employee has two years from the date of the employer’s violation to file a claim.
+For federal unpaid overtime claims, the employee must file a claim two years from the date of the employer’s violation.
 If the employee can show that the employer’s violation was willful, then the employee has three years to file.
 Employers willfully violate FLSA if they know their conduct is prohibited or show a reckless disregard for the violation.
 Under FLSA, the employee can seek recovery of unpaid overtime for the two years prior.

 For state claims, the employee must submit a wage claim with the TWC within 180 days of the due date for overtime payment.
 Texas overtime laws limit the employee’s recovery to a period of 180 days from the day the payment was due.